 So let’s start and get some password-less users within this tenant, to start again go to the ‘Azure Active Directory‘ blade, select the ‘Security‘ tab and in here select ‘Authentication Methods‘.

-As you can see there are currently two ‘Authentication Methods‘ available within the policy.
-‘FIDO2 Security Key‘ and the ‘Microsoft Authenticator passwordless sign-in‘ options.
+As you can see there are currently five ‘Authentication Methods‘ available within the policies screen.
+These are the ‘FIDO2 Security Key‘, ‘Microsoft Authenticator‘, ‘Text message‘, ‘Temporary Access Pass‘, and ‘Certificate-based authentication‘ options.
 Let’s hope that in the future more options become available beneath this section.

-As this blog post is focusing on the password-less experience from the Authenticator app, please select ‘Microsoft Authenticator passwordless sign-in‘ and enable the policy.
+As this blog post is focusing on the password-less experience from the Authenticator app, please select ‘Microsoft Authenticator‘ and enable the policy.
 In the example below I’ve enabled this policy for a specific user group as you can see.
-Once done, please don’t forget to hit the ‘Save‘ button.

 NOTE: Don’t be afraid to enable this policy for your end users, this as end users have to enable password-less phone sign-in themselves from the Authenticator app.
-And just in case, if something goes wrong, the ‘Reset‘ button shown on the ‘Authentication Methods‘ page will reset the settings back to the defaults.
+And just in case, if something goes wrong while configuring, the ‘Discard‘ button shown on the ‘Authentication Methods‘ page will reset the settings back to the defaults before editing.

 Once saved Azure should will show you an updated status, which should look like the screen below and will tell the policy is enabled for one specific user group in this case.